spycherf/elementals/README.md

 ## Rules

-The game rules are found in the [`elementals_game_rules.md`](https://github.com/spycherf/elementals/blob/main/elementals_game_rules.md) file.
+The game rules are found in the `elementals_game_rules.md` file.

 ## Feedback

 Any feedback on this version of Clear the Dungeon is greatly appreciated!
 Get in touch with me @sprotch on Discord.

-## Other card games
+## Other games inspried by the Warcraft franchise

+- [Creeps](https://github.com/spycherf/creeps), another single-player card game
-[Mercenaries](https://github.com/spycherf/mercenaries), a two-player, turn-based card game also inspired by Warcraft
+- [Mercenaries](https://github.com/spycherf/mercenaries), a two-player, turn-based card game